Jay-study-nildana/Tutorials/WebTutorials/Asynchronous.md

 # important note

 This code is provided as is without any warranties.
-It's primarily meant for our own use.
+It's primarily meant for my own personal use, and to make it easy for me share code with my students.
 Feel free to use this code as it pleases you.

-# About

-Owner and Developer of this project - [Jay](http://thechalakas.com)
+I can be reached through my website - [Jay's Developer Profile](https://jay-study-nildana.github.io/developerprofile)